Ox Baker: Professional wrestling career

 During his career he defeated "Cowboy" Bob Ellis for the World Wrestling Association's World Heavyweight Championship in Indianapolis and Carlos Colon for the WWC Universal Heavyweight Championship in Puerto Rico's World Wrestling Council.
 Baker beat The Sheik to win the Detroit version of the US Heavyweight title; he also won the NWA American Heavyweight Championship and the NWA Texas Heavyweight title several times.
 In addition, Baker was a multi-time tag team champion; he teamed with Ole Anderson and Skandor Akbar to capture tag team championships in the National Wrestling Alliance and National Wrestling Federation.
 Baker teamed with Chuck O'Connor to win the WWA World Tag Team Championship in 1976.
 He also teamed with Superstar Billy Graham to hold the NWA Florida Tag Team Championship.
 He is noted for a feud with Randy Savage in International Championship Wrestling, the southern promotion that Savage ran with his father Angelo Poffo and his brother Lanny Poffo.
 Late in his career, Baker appeared with Central States Wrestling as a face and feuded with Rip Rogers.

 He returned to the WWF in 1980 and was given The Grand Wizard as his manager.
-Baker appeared at a TV taping in Allentown, Pennsylvania on March 25, but left shortly after and never wrestled for the WWF again.
+Baker appeared at a TV taping in Allentown, Pennsylvania, on March 25, but left shortly after and never wrestled for the WWF again.

-In 1988, Baker returned to the AWA.
-Under contract with The AWA through TRB Sports LLC, Baker teamed up with George Petraski, The Russian Brute, of ICW fame.
-Later that same year he retired from wrestling.
-The following year he opened "Ox Baker's Wrestling School", becoming a well-renowned trainer.
+In 1988, Baker returned to the AWA and remained under contract with them until later that same year when he officially retired from wrestling.
+The following year in 1989, he opened "Ox Baker's Wrestling School", becoming a renowned wrestling trainer.
 His students include The Undertaker, Bryan Clark, and Ox Baker Jr (Ronald Schell) as well as NWA New England Superstar The Dark Angel and his Kayfabe twin brother Micky Byggs of Wrestling Spotlite Radio/TV.
 He also did commentary for some IWCCW events in the early 1990s.
 Baker made an appearance in Ring of Honor in 2004 during their At Our Best event, confronting Dusty Rhodes before the show started and again during the main event that Rhodes was involved in.
 Baker also made an appearance in Combat Zone Wrestling on December 8, 2007, at Cage of Death 9 as the guest of Cult Fiction (Halfbreed Billy Gram and Toby Klein).
 In June 2008, Baker fought in two matches defeating Moonshine McCoy for Ultimate Championship Wrestling in Florida.
 In December 2013, Baker returned to the ring to be crowned the CCW Champion after being a surprise entrant in a thirteen-man battle royal in Ohio.